theonlytechnohead/TouchFaders/README.md

 # TouchFaders MIDI

-GitHub repo for TouchFaders MIDI program, developed by Craig Anderson

 ## What is this?
 The YAMAHA® LS9 digital mixing console for audio is a fantastically capable device.
 There exists three issues with it: